-A tonic-clonic seizure makes a person’s whole body twitch and jerk, then it causes them to become unconscious.
+A generalized tonic-clonic seizure makes a person’s whole body twitch, jerk, and become unconscious.
 “Grand mal” is an older term for this type of seizure.
-These seizures can be dangerous, as they have the potential to cause injuries.

-This article will discuss the symptoms, causes, diagnosis, and treatments associated with tonic-clonic seizures.
-It will also look at the risk factors, any possible lasting effects, and how to help someone who is having a seizure.
+This article will discuss the symptoms, causes, and diagnosis of tonic-clonic seizures.
+It will also look at the risk factors, possible lasting effects, and how to help someone having a seizure.

-- aura, such as a change in mood, strange tastes or smells, or a headache
+- an aura, such as a change in mood, strange tastes or smells, or headache

 - stiffening muscles